-A few weeks back I had the opportunity to attend a workshop on natural ways to prevent and relieve cold and flu symptoms with a few local experts in the field.
+Recently, I had the opportunity to attend a workshop on natural ways to prevent and relieve cold and flu symptoms with a few local experts in the field.
 I learned so many great tips and tricks, that I felt it only fitting to come back and share them with all of you.
-The following are a variety of highlights from the session as well as some things we intend to do and have on hand this season to help us combat the “bugs” ahead.
+The following are a variety of highlights from the session as well as some things we intend to do this season to help us combat the “bugs” ahead.

 *Note: As I am not a medical professional, I would advise that you use this information as you see fit for your family, and always consult with your health team in regards to your specific situation.